FIAP-SOAT-G20/hackathon-video-processor-job/README.md

 ## 💬 About

-Video processing service developed for the FIAP Hackathon that extracts frames from video files using FFmpeg.
-The service follows Clean Architecture principles and can run both as an AWS Lambda function or as a standalone application for local development and testing.
+Video processing job developed for the FIAP Hackathon that extracts frames from video files using FFmpeg.
+The service follows Clean Architecture principles and runs as a Kubernetes job for scalable video processing.

 ### Key Features